Three Loan Servicing Challenges and Process Automation Solutions

 But, what about advances in loan servicing and loan management software for commercial lenders?

-The leading software for construction loan management is now able to perform robotic process automation (RPA).
+Construction loan management platforms can perform robotic process automation (RPA).
 According to Mr. Hughes, RPA in a lending environment can address many of the challenges faced by lenders attempting to cut costs and improve profitability as it:

 • Analyzes a portfolio to recognize trends